 OHTablePool pool = new OHTablePool(conf, maxSize, poolType);

-HTableInterface hTable = pool.getTable("test"); // Obtain the HTable of the corresponding table.
+HTableInterface hTable = pool.getTable("test"); // Obtain the hTable for the corresponding table

 OBKV-HBase client parameters

-In addition to connection parameters, you can also set other parameters in a Configuration for the OBKV-HBase client.
-The following example sets the RPC timeout period to 3s for the client.
+In addition to connection parameters, you can set other parameters using Configuration.
+For example, the following sets the client RPC timeout to 3 seconds.

 conf.set("rpc.execute.timeout", "3000");